 If you’ve been shooting with Micro 43rds for a while, you’ve undoubtedly answered questions about the system from friends, others photographers, and random people.
 While some people love the idea of a small camera that looks nice and takes great photos, many still have their doubts.

 As a result, M43rds shooters are used to getting a lot of interesting comments.
-Below, I’ve listed the most common questions I get about Micro 43rds and how I typically respond to them.
+Below, I’ve listed the most common questions I get about Micro 43rds and how I typically respond to them, get the best service.

 Do any of these sound familiar?

 1. Can a camera that tiny take good photos?

 Yes it can, and this small camera is much lighter and more fun to use than a large DSLR.
 Mirrorless cameras can take great photos with DSLR-like image quality, and they’re getting better with each new camera released.
 There’s a huge trend in the photo industry of smaller cameras that have similar image quality to the big professional cameras you’re used to seeing.